hilmanski/onebitedev-hugo-old/content/posts/gulpjs-introduction-how-to-install-.md

 ## Introducing GulpJS

 All this task need extra seconds of our development process.
-And as you know, we always try to not repeat ourself.
+And as you know, we always try to not to repeat ourself.
 Don't worry, GulpJS coming to our rescue.

 ## How does GulpJS works?